Speeding up Lindblad dynamics via time-rescaling engineering: Theory and methods

-where $\rho$ is the density operator, and $H(t)$ is the system Hamiltonian, which generates the unitary part of the dynamics.
-The Lindblad operators $L_{k}$ characterize nonunitary transformations such as relaxation and decoherence that take place at rates $\gamma_{k}(t) \geq 0$ for all time $t$ \cite{breuer,gorini,lindblad}.
+Here, $\rho$ is the density operator, $\mathcal{L}$ is the Liouvillian superoperator, and $H$ is the system Hamiltonian, which generates the unitary part of the dynamics.
+The Lindblad operators $L_{k}$ characterize nonunitary transformations such as relaxation and decoherence that take place at rates $\gamma_{k} \geq 0$ for all time $t$ \cite{breuer,gorini,lindblad}.
+For clarity, we omitted the time dependence of $\rho(t)$, $\mathcal{L}(t)$, $H(t)$, $L_k(t)$, and $\gamma_k(t)$ in the expressions above.
 The Lindblad equation represents the general description of the time evolution of the state of a system under the action of a completely positive trace-preserving (CPTP) map \cite{campaioli}.
 Usually, it is derived under the assumptions of weak system-environment coupling and the absence of memory effects (Born-Markov approximation) \cite{lidar}.

-When solving the Lindblad equation, it is often convenient to rewrite it in the vectorized form,
+When solving the Lindblad equation, it is often convenient to rewrite it in the vectorized form \cite{havel}: